📚 More on this topic: VRAM Requirements · Used RTX 3090 Guide · Used GPU Buying Guide · AMD vs NVIDIA · RTX 5090 Benchmarks · Intel 32GB GPU

 Best Pick: NVIDIA RTX 4090 — $1,400-1,800 used / $1,599 new

-Is it worth 2x the price of a 3090?
+Is the 4090 worth 2x the price of a 3090?
 For most people, no. The 3090 hits the sweet spot.
 If you’re running inference constantly or time is money, the 4090 makes sense.
+And if the 5090 ever becomes available at MSRP, it replaces the 4090 as the obvious high-end pick.

 Buying Used GPUs: Where and How